Overview

 - Select a sequence and click Contacts to review a contact's status.

 There may be times you need to pause a contact moving through a sequence.
 For example, if you're already actively engaging with a contact's colleague, or if they request temporary space from your outreach campaign.
-When you, your team, or Apollo pause a contact in a sequence, you have the option to resume the contact manually or with an automatic resume date.

 If Apollo pauses a contact because it detects an out-of-office response, you may not need to manually resume the contact.
 Check out Sequences Overview to learn more.